top of page

 History

-Today, the German-American Society Turners meet weekly from September to April.
-Children between the ages of 2 and 13 gather to learn gymnastics, make friends and have fun!
-All members are welcome to enroll their children in the program.
-For more information email our director, Kat Hope Jones at
+Today, the German-American Society Turners meet weekly from September to April, offering gymnastics for children ages 2-13.
+Members can enroll their children in this fun and friendly program.
+For more information, email our director, Kat Hope Jones, at gymnastics@germanamericansociety.org.

 Meet Your Director